 Problem Possible Causes Corrective Action The engine will not start, starts hard, or fails to keep running.
 1. The fuel tank is empty.2.
 The choke is not on.3.
 The blade control (PTO) lever is engaged.4.
 The air cleaner is dirty.5.
 The spark plug wire is loose or disconnected.6.
-The spark plug is pitted, fouled, or gap is incorrect.7.
+The spark plugs are pitted, fouled, or gap is incorrect.7.
 There is dirt in the fuel filter.8.
 There is dirt, water, or stale fuel in the fuel system.
 1. Fill the fuel tank with gasoline.2.
-Set the throttle control to the Choke position.3.
+Set the Choke to the on position.3.
 Disengage the blade control (PTO) lever.4.
 Clean or replace the air cleaner element.5.
 Connect the wire to the spark plug.6.
-Install new, correctly gapped spark plug.7.
+Install new, correctly gapped spark plugs.7.
 Replace the fuel filter.8.
 Contact an Authorized Service Dealer.